 Premised on these factors, a civic agency uses a formula it deems suitable.

 Municipal authorities use one of the following three methods for property tax calculation:

 This system calculates taxes on the basis of a property’s per-unit price of its built-up area.
-The price is evaluated based on the expected returns of the property as per its usage, location and land price.
-This value is then multiplied with the built-up area, which gives its ultimate tax valuation.
-Several municipal authorities in India, such as Delhi, Hyderabad, Bengaluru, Patna and Kolkata, follow this method.
+The price is evaluated based on the expected returns of the property as per its usage, location, and land price.
+This value is then multiplied by the built-up area, which gives its ultimate tax valuation.
+Several municipal authorities in India, such as Delhi, Hyderabad, Bengaluru, Patna, and Kolkata, follow this method.